The project

 - HTTP API: .NET HttpListener embedded in the MAUI process, documented via a Markdown skill served by the API itself

-- Tests: xUnit, 131 tests covering services, handlers, and API endpoints
+- Tests: xUnit, 659 tests covering services, handlers, and API endpoints

 Features

-34 features shipped, organized across four domains:
+38 features shipped, organized across eight domains:

 Reading and navigation

-- Unified inbox with pagination
+- Unified inbox with pagination and sorting

-- Thread view (grouped conversations)
+- Thread view (grouped conversations) with bulk actions

 Message management